 shallow-backup was built with scripting in mind.
 Every feature that's supported in the interactive program is supported with command line args.

-Usage: cli.py [OPTIONS] Easily back up installed packages, dotfiles, and more.
+Usage: shallow-backup [OPTIONS] Easily back up installed packages, dotfiles, and more.
 You can edit which files are backed up in ~/.shallow-backup.
 Written by Aaron Lichtman (@alichtman).
-Options: -all Full back up. -configs Back up app config files. -delete_config Delete config file. -destroy_backup Delete backup directory. -dotfiles Back up dotfiles. -fonts Back up installed fonts. --new_path TEXT Input a new back up directory path. -old_path Skip setting new back up directory path prompt. -packages Back up package libraries. -reinstall_configs Reinstall configs. -reinstall_dots Reinstall dotfiles and dotfolders. -reinstall_fonts Reinstall fonts. -reinstall_packages Reinstall packages. -reinstall_all Full reinstallation. --remote TEXT Set remote URL for the git repo. -show Display config file. -v, --version Display version and author info. -h, -help, --help Show this message and exit.
+Options: -all Full back up. -configs Back up app config files. -delete_config Delete config file. -destroy_backup Delete backup directory. -dotfiles Back up dotfiles. -fonts Back up installed fonts. --new_path TEXT Input a new back up directory path. -no_splash Don't display splash screen. -old_path Skip setting new back up directory path prompt. -packages Back up package libraries. -reinstall_all Full reinstallation. -reinstall_configs Reinstall configs. -reinstall_dots Reinstall dotfiles and dotfolders. -reinstall_fonts Reinstall fonts. -reinstall_packages Reinstall packages. --remote TEXT Set remote URL for the git repo. -separate_dotfiles_repo Use if you are trying to maintain a separate dotfiles repo and running into issue #229. -show Display config file. -v, --version Display version and author info. -help, -h, --help Show this message and exit.

 A Word of Caution

 This backup tool is git-integrated, meaning that you can easily store your backups remotely (on GitHub, for example.)
 Dotfiles and configuration files may contain sensitive information like API keys and ssh keys, and you don't want to make those public.
 To make sure no sensitive files are uploaded accidentally,

 .gitignore file if it can't find one in the directory.
 It excludes